MicrosoftLearning/AI-102-AIEngineer/Instructions/18-object-detection.md

     - **Create options**: Both
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
+    - **Region**: *Choose any available region*
     - **Name**: *Enter a unique name*
-    - **Training location**: *Choose any available region*
     - **Training pricing tier**: F0
-    - **Prediction location**: *The same region as the training resource*
     - **Prediction pricing tier**: F0

     > **Note**: If you already have an F0 custom vision service in your subscription, select **S0** for this one.

-3. Wait for the resources to be created, and then view the deployment details and note that two Custom Vision resources are provisioned; one for training, and another for prediction.
+3. Wait for the resources to be created, and then view the deployment details and note that two Custom Vision resources are provisioned; one for training, and another for prediction (evident by the **-Prediction** suffix).
 You can view these by navigating to the resource group where you created them.

 > **Important**: Each resource has its own *endpoint* and *keys*, which are used to manage access from your code.
 To train an image classification model, your code must use the *training* resource (with its endpoint and key); and to use the trained model to predict image classes, your code must use the *prediction* resource (with its endpoint and key).